Early morning enjoyment, wandering up Carnarvon Gorge full of anticipation and far from any urban spoil - joys of the Australian bush

-Here are 10 compelling reasons to admire the Australian bush through the magnificence of its iconic trees
+Here are 10 compelling reasons to admire the Australian bush through its magnificent iconic trees

-Universally known for their contribution to life on the planet, trees occupy a commanding presence in the ecosystems across the Australian Bush which beckons your discovery of the greater country beyond city confines.
+Universally known for their contribution to life on the planet, trees occupy a commanding presence in the ecosystems across the Australian Bush.
+They beckon your discovery of the greater country beyond city confines.

-Take a look beyond the oxygen we breathe, the shade, shelter and food we seek, the psychological lift facilitating healing, the call to adventure for every tree hugging child.
+They contribute to the oxygen we breathe, the shade, shelter and food we seek, the psychological lift facilitating healing, the call to adventure for every tree climbing child.

 Here are 10 iconic trees to place on your Australian bush holiday discovery list.